Darren John Langford

 Darren John Langford (born 1 April 1984) is a British actor who is best known for playing the mentally disabled character Spencer Gray in the long-running Channel 4 soap opera Hollyoaks.
 Langford left Hollyoaks in late 2010.

 Early life and education

 Langford trained at the Arden School Of Theatre at UCEN Manchester and graduated in 2005.

 Career

-Langford played Spencer Gray on the soap opera Hollyoaks from 2008-2010.
+Langford played Spencer Gray on the soap opera Hollyoaks from 2008 to 2010.

-was the Artistic Director of Men In Dressing Gowns Theatre Company Ltd until the death of his Artistic partner and great friend Trevor Hancock in 2015.
+was the artistic director of Men In Dressing Gowns Theatre Company Ltd until the death of his Artistic partner and great friend Trevor Hancock in 2015.